Breno-Paiva/Drive-There/README.md

 ORDER BY days_rented DESC
    LIMIT 5
 ```
+The process of reaching a solution would involve:
-- count the number of days for each reservation
+- counting the number of days for each reservation
-- organize data in groups based on the category and make/model
+- organizing the data in groups based on the category and make/model
-- add the the number of days in reach reservation for the total number of days a car has been rented
+- adding the the number of days in each reservation for the total number of days a car has been rented
-- organize the results in descending order and return the top 5 results
+- sorting the results in descending order of days rented and returning the top 5 results

 [erd]: ./drive_there_erd.png